anri89/skills-github-pages/_posts/2024-05-28-third-collection.md

 title: "Planets"
 date: 2024-05-28
 ---
-# Earth and Moon experiment
+# Earth and Moon Experiment

 This experiment was designed to replicate a satellite's orbit around a planet.
 The exercise showed how to utilise object-oriented programming in p5.js to control and animate a range of related objects by building an Earth-like planet with randomly placed points and a lunar one orbiting.
 The moon's orbital location can be determined using trigonometric functions, demonstrating how basic mathematical ideas may be used to produce lifelike animations.
 The starting point for this project was an online guide to creating planetary systems, which I adapted and modified to include additional features such as the Moon's orbit and spots on Earth.
 The development process involved experimenting with different shapes, colors and movements to create a visually appealing and realistic simulation.
 One of the problems I faced was solving the problem that the Moon's orbit was not centered around the Earth, which I solved by adjusting the calculation of the Moon's position in the satellite class.
 Another task was to create a sense of movement and animation, which I achieved by increasing the angle of the Moon in the drawing function and using this angle to calculate its position.
 Looking back, I would like to add more complexity to the simulation, for example, the influence of the Sun on the orbits of planets or the influence of gravity on the movement of the Moon.
 Overall, this project allowed me to reveal my creative side and experiment with various techniques and ideas in a fun and exciting way.